 Distance of the Cloudy Bay hike:

-- 12 kilometers return.
+- 12 kilometres return.

-Is there car parking at the Cloudy Bay walk?
+Is there car parking at the Cloudy Bay Walk?

 - There is plenty of parking at the start of the track.